Swatineha2312/CSharpIntermediate/README.md

 Upcasting and Downcasting -- (theoretical concept)

--Upcasting: conversion from a derived class to a base class
+-Upcasting: conversion from a derived class to a base class.
--Downcasting: conversion from a base class to a derived class -All objects can be implicitly converted to a base class reference.
+-Downcasting: conversion from a base class to a derived class.
+-All objects can be implicitly converted to a base class reference.

 // Upcasting